SainsburyWellcomeCentre/crabs-exploration/README.md

 If a file with ground-truth annotations is passed to the command (with the `--annotations_file` flag), the MOTA metric for evaluating tracking is computed and printed to screen.

 <!-- When used in combination with the `--save_video` flag, the tracked video will contain predicted bounding boxes in red, and ground-truth bounding boxes in green. -- PR 216-->

-To see the full list of possible arguments to the `evaluate-detector` command, run it with the `--help` flag.

 ## Task-specific guides
 For further information on specific tasks, such as launching a training job or evaluating a set of models in the HPC cluster, please see [our guides](guides).